Event Canopy Cost: Buy vs. Rent Analysis

 4. ROI is achieved when Total 5-Year Cost (Buying) is less than Total Rental Cost (Renting).

-5. For assets used in specialized environments, the ability to customize, perhaps referencing insights on Glamping Domes For Sale – What Are Glamping Domes, can add intangible value not captured in standard rental agreements.
+5. For assets used in specialized environments, the ability to customize, perhaps referencing insights on glamping dome options, can add intangible value not captured in standard rental agreements.

 Depreciation, Maintenance, and Storage Costs in the TCO Model